 Galaxy Note 7 details, specs, pricing and everything you need to know.

-The Galaxy Note 7 has launched and is fully available, and that means there's a ton to take in if you're considering buying one or already have one in your hands.
 Unlike the last few Samsung launches we don't have two versions of the phone — there's a single Note 7 version, and it's a phone that integrates a ton of what we've already seen in the Galaxy S7 and S7 edge.

 To get up to speed with everything surrounding the Galaxy Note 7, we have you covered right here.